thejackshelton/ui-compiler-idea/README.md

 IDE autocompletion for `select.getSelectedLabels` would require a TypeScript language service plugin that:

 1. Intercepts member expression completions on QDS namespace imports.
-2. Reads the manifest to provide state property names as completions.
+2. Provides `get`-prefixed state property names as completions based on the namespace's context type.
 3. Provides hover documentation explaining the compiler transform.

 This is independent of the build plugin and would be developed as a separate package or extension to the existing TypeScript configuration.